Marcus-UK/CV/README.md

 - BA (hons) History and Politics
 - 2:1
 -    Covered a multitude of historical periods.
--    Thorough grounding in both historiagraphy and political theory.
+-    Thorough grounding in both historiography and political theory.
 -    I wrote my dissertation on the use of history in the construction of nationalist identities in twentieth century      Africa.

 ### Other Qualifications